Azizo-B/blockchain-prototype/README.md

 - **Wallet Management**: Create and manage wallets securely.
 - **Transaction Execution**: Perform transactions with cryptographic signatures.
 - **Block Creation**: Store transactions in blocks linked by hashes, ensuring immutability and integrity.
-- **Role-Based Access Control**: Protect sensitive routes using role-based permissions.
-- **Swagger Documentation**: Explore the API with user-friendly, auto-generated documentation.

 ### Technical Highlights

-- **Node.js and TypeScript**: Combined the flexibility of Node.js with the type safety of TypeScript for a robust backend.
+- **Koa, Node.js, and TypeScript**: Built with Koa and its minimalistic framework, leveraging Node.js for scalability and TypeScript for type safety and maintainability.
 - **Blockchain Logic**: Implemented cryptographic hashing and linked data structures.
-- **Modular Design**: Ensured a clean, scalable, and maintainable codebase.

 ## Potential Enhancements